khake19/test-quiz/docs/user_stories/base.md

     *   Open `backend/controllers/questions_controller.rb` and write the necessary code needed to make the tests pass.
     *   You do **NOT** need to implement a view for this!
 You can populate data for your app by running these endpoints through your terminal.

-*   **Implement answer-checking logic in the Question Model**
-    *   Check out the tests written in `backend/spec/models/question_spec.rb` to see the specifications of the answer checker.
-Again, please do **NOT** edit this file.
-    *   Write the code in `backend/models/question.rb` to make the tests pass.

 *   **Implement the Quiz component for the view**
     *   `client/src/App.jsx` is the only file you'll need to work on.
 There are comments written there to guide you on what you need to do.
     *   The question currently shown is hard-coded.
 Show the actual questions present in the database by fetching them using the endpoints you implemented in the backend.